 How much alcohol is too much?

-“Many people binge drink without knowing it and they’re doing harm to their bodies — both in the short term and long term,” adds Ms. Davis.
-“Drinking too much can lead to injuries like falls, car crashes and alcohol poisoning, among others.”
+“Many people binge drink without knowing it.
+They’re doing harm to their bodies — both in the short term and long term,” says Dr. Kabernagel.

-Binge drinking is defined as drinking enough to raise your blood alcohol content (BAC) to .08 percent or higher.
-For men, this is typically five drinks in about two hours; for women, it’s about four drinks.
+Binge drinking means drinking enough to raise your blood alcohol content to .08 percent or higher.
+For men, this is about five drinks in about two hours; for women, it’s about four drinks.

 Take control of your health by avoiding heavy drinking, which puts you at risk of falls, accidents and other injuries.
 Over time, regular binge drinking can also lead to health problems including:

 - High blood pressure

 - Irregular heart beats

 Limiting your alcohol use also protects your mental health.
 Alcohol is a depressant, which can help you feel relaxed at first.
 But the blissful feeling wears off, and it can make depression, stress and/or anxiety feel worse.